Channel your students’ enthusiasm the first day of school with these activities and bulletin board ideas for back to school fun!

 - Use the blue paper to line the bulletin board.
 Cover completely.

-- Use the fish template to the right to trace fish shapes in a variety of colors - enough so that each child in the class has one.
+- Trace the fish templates to the right onto construction paper to make fish shapes in a variety of colors – enough so that each child in the class has one.

 - Use the black Sharpie marker to write each student’s name on one fish (first and last name).

-- Use the stapler to attach the shapes to the blue paper on the bulleting board.
+- Staple attach the shapes to the blue paper on the bulletin board.

-- Above the fish, use the black construction paper letter cut-outs to write "(Teacher's name)'s new school of fish"
+- Above the fish, spell out “(Teacher’s name)’s new school of fish” using black construction paper letter cutouts.

 - Cover the whole board in cellophane so that it will appear as if you are looking into the ocean.

 Students love to be read to!
-A great ice breaker is reading the story The Rainbow Fish, by author Marcus Pfister.
-After reading the story spend some time discussing the importance of getting to know new friends on the inside, and not simply judging people by how they look on the outside.
+A great ice breaker is reading the story The Rainbow Fish, by Marcus Pfister.
+After reading the story, spend some time discussing the importance of getting to know new friends on the inside and not simply judging people by how they look on the outside.
 As a follow-up, let the students create their own Rainbow fish using chalk.
-You may even wish to have students work in pairs for this activity - to encourage new friendship.
+You may even wish to have students work in pairs for this activity – to encourage new friendship.

 Other Read-Aloud Titles